Chinua Achebe International Airport

+Chinua Achebe International Airport (formerly Anambra State International Cargo Airport) is an international airport in Umueri, Anambra State, Nigeria.
+The airport serves Anambra State, especially the Onitsha metropolis which includes the capital city Awka.

 History

 The project to build the airport was officially launched by the Anambra State government on 11 April 2017, with construction finishing three years later.
 The airport was then inaugurated by Anambra State's Governor Willie Obiano on 30 October 2021.

 On 2 December 2021, the Nigerian Civil Aviation Authority issued the Anambra State Government the authority to open the airport for commercial operations, after which the airport began commercial operations on 7 December 2021.
 In its first month of operations, it had recorded 142 flights carrying a total of 3,865 passengers.

 In March 2022, a Ziegler fire truck was delivered to the airport.

 On 1 October 2023, the airport was renamed after Chinua Achebe, an author, poet and critic from Anambra State.
 Presently, the airport is known as Chinua Achebe International Airport, Umueri.

 Airlines and destinations

 The airport located at Umueri, in Anambra East LGA of Anambra state, serves a lot of the neighboring states because it is a cargo airport, also.
 The roads that lead to the airport is motorable.
 Two airlines are currently functional here: Air Peace and United Nigeria Airlines.